Genre: Action and Adventure, Science Fiction

-After a series of films that introduced many of the Marvel characters to moviegoers worldwide, the long-awaited blockbuster that brings the crew together is in theaters now.
-Featuring beloved comic book characters like Thor, Captain America, Iron Man and The Incredible Hulk, the new film brings the super-powered team together to battle Thor’s evil brother Loki (Tom Hiddleston) and his alien army.
+After a series of films that introduced many of the Marvel characters to moviegoers worldwide, search the long-awaited blockbuster that brings the crew together is in theaters now.
+Featuring beloved comic book characters like Thor, check Captain America, Iron Man and The Incredible Hulk, the new film brings the super-powered team together to battle Thor’s evil brother Loki (Tom Hiddleston) and his alien army.

 The movie begins where many of the other films end: with the individual heroes living their own separate lives but on the brink of coming together to form one unit.